wcarmon/docs/golang/toml.md

 1. Prefer this unless you have a strong reason not to
 1. Use [`toml:"..."`](https://github.com/BurntSushi/toml#examples) to rename a field
 1. Use [`MetaData.Undecoded`](https://github.com/BurntSushi/toml/blob/master/meta.go#L82) for "extra" fields
+    1. GOTCHA: not so useful since includes all primitives too
 1. Use [`MetaData.IsDefined`](https://github.com/BurntSushi/toml/blob/master/meta.go#L28) for "missing" fields
 1. Use [`encoding.TextUnmarshaler`](https://pkg.go.dev/encoding#TextUnmarshaler) interface (standard) to self unmarshal